-You will design a self-published book with Blurb, Lulu Press, or Book Baby; the cost of this book can range from \$40 to \$80, depending upon the finishes you choose and the number of pages you include.
+For the graphic design portion of the class, you will design a self-published book with Blurb, Lulu Press, or Book Baby; the cost of this book can range from \$40 to \$80, depending upon the finishes you choose and the number of pages you include.
 You will also need a sketchbook that is no smaller than 9x12, heavy weight, glue, and scissors.
 You can wait to purchase those items in London and it is advised that you purchase your scissors after you arrive, rather than before getting on a plane.
 You will layout ideas for your book in the form of collage following each site visit.
 You can scan those collages in and edit them upon return to MSU.
 You WILL have a two weeks to edit your work on the computer.

 Please produce the book using the web site blurb.com.
-In order to get your book back from Blurb it must be finished by September 10, 2019.
+In order to get your book back from Blurb it must be finished by TBD.
 You must tag your Blurb book with, "British Studies" and "Midwestern State University".